 Security for Virtualized Systems.
-When planning to deploy virtualized systems, management shall consider, at minimum, the following information system life-cycle elements: rationale and policy; authentication and cryptographic mechanisms to be used; implementation and testing; operational requirements; event logging and monitoring; and disposition (retirement).
+When planning to deploy virtualized systems, management shall consider, at a minimum, the following information system life-cycle elements: rationale and policy; authentication and cryptographic mechanisms to be used; implementation and testing; operational requirements; event logging and monitoring; and disposition (retirement).
 Credit Union systems running on virtual machines (i.e., guest operating systems and their applications) will have the same security controls applied as those running directly on hardware.
 Access to the hypervisor (virtual machine manager) will be restricted to authorized administrators only.
 Each guest operating system (OS) in the virtual environment shall be accessed through separate authentication credentials.
 If malware is discovered on one guest OS, then the Credit Union shall scan all other OSs in the shared virtualized environment for malware (in order to detect malware spread through shared disks or clipboards).
 Physical access controls will be applied to the hardware on which virtualized systems run.